alpacahq/user-docs/content/market-data/_index.md

 # Market Data

-Alpaca provides users with different market data depending upon their account type.
-Below is a summary of the data feeds available to our customers. **Currently, we only provide data for U.S. listed equities.**
+Alpaca provides you with different market data depending upon your account type.
+Below is a summary of the data feeds available. **Currently, we only provide data for U.S. listed equities.**

 ## IEX Data
 **This is available to all Alpaca users**